Mobility

 Nurturing the long-term vision of a multi-modal, connected campus

-The expansion of UC Merced's bike, pedestrian and vehicular circulation network was designed to integrate the existing campus with new facilities and lay the foundation for future phases of campus development decades later.
+The expansion of UC Merced's bike, pedestrian and vehicular circulation network was designed to integrate the existing campus with new facilities and support future phases of development.

 A Pedestrian-Oriented Core

-The overarching goal has been to maintain a highly-walkable campus core and foster a pedestrian culture.
-The combination of peripheral parking areas with pathways through the campus were designed to minimize the impact of car traffic and prioritize pedestrians, bicyclists and transit.
+The goal is to maintain a highly walkable campus core and foster a pedestrian-focused environment.
+Peripheral parking areas and campus pathways minimize vehicle impact while prioritizing pedestrians, bicyclists and transit.

 Comprehensive Bicycle Network and Amenities